rpidanny/wireless-doorbell-clone/README.md

 Flash the contents of `firmware/micropython/remote-trigger` to your arduino board.

+## RF Details

+See the [notes file](QH831A) file for the reverse engineered data frame of the remote.

 ## License

 This project is licensed under the MIT License - see the [license file](LICENSE) file for details